anoopctkm/machine-learning/projects/capstone/report.md

 #### Step 2: collaborative filtering

-The collaorative filtering algorithm involved the use of non-negative matrix factorisation.
+The collaborative filtering algorithm involved the use of non-negative matrix factorisation.
 Unlike content-based filtering, collaborative filtering cannot be used to predict new movie data.
-Instead, it is examined ehre as a potential method for filling in sparse rating data.
+Instead, it is examined here as a potential method for filling in sparse rating data.
 This method attempts to find two matrices that, when multiplied together, best reproduce the original user-by-movie rating matrix.
-Specifically, given an original matrix of dimensions `n * m`, non-negative matrix factorisation finds two matrices `n * k` and `k * m` where, in this case, `k` represents a number of latent dimensions.
-Stochastic gradient descent is used to iteratively sample available data (this ignorning missing ratings) in order to derive the two matrices.
-With the two complete matrices, they can be multipled together to closely reproduce the original ratings as well as provide estimates in missing cells.
+Specifically, given an original matrix of dimensions `n * m`, non-negative matrix factorisation finds two matrices `n * p` and `p * m` where, in this case, `p` represents a number of latent dimensions.
+Stochastic gradient descent is used to iteratively sample available data (ignorning missing ratings) in order to derive the two matrices.
+The two complete matrices can be multipled together to closely reproduce the original ratings as well as provide estimates in missing cells.

 This component was refined via k-fold cross-validation.
-Specifically, a number of values for `k` (latent dimensions) were chosen.
+Specifically, a number of values for `p` (latent dimensions) were chosen.
 Then, cells in the original data were randomly assigned to one of five "folds".
-For each `k` and fold, the following was done:
+For each `p` and fold, the following was done:

 - Set all cells in the fold to missing.
 - Conduct non-negative matrix factorisation on the matrix.
 - Multiply the resulting matrices together to reproduce the data.
 - Calculate the RMSE for cells in the fold.

-For each value of `k`, this is done once for each fold.
-The mean RMSE for the five folds is then computed as an indicator of the performance of `k`.
+For each value of `p`, this is done once for each fold.
+The mean RMSE for the five folds is then computed as an indicator of the performance of `p`.

-Values for `k` that were first tested were 10, 40, 70, and 100.
+Values for `p` that were first tested were 10, 40, 70, and 100.
 This yielded the following results:

 RMSE for 10 latent dimensions:	0.7597
 RMSE for 40 latent dimensions:	0.8356
 RMSE for 70 latent dimensions:	0.8911
 RMSE for 100 latent dimensions:	0.9327

-It was clear that lower values of `k` were performing better.
+It was clear that lower values of `p` were performing better.
 The analysis was redone to test values of 2, 4, 6 and 8.
 The results were:

 RMSE for 2 latent dimensions:	0.7662
 RMSE for 4 latent dimensions:	0.7534